 top of page

 At HappyFeet we are big believers in making our programs inclusive to everyone.
-That is why we are incredibly proud to now offer programming specially designed for children on the autism spectrum.
-Our coaching staff have been hard at work creating and developing this program for the last year and we are very excited to open it up to all of our families.
-Our active sessions are designed to develop cognitive and motor skills through individualized, small group and team games.
+That is why we are incredibly proud to offer programming specially designed for children on the autism spectrum.
+Since 2021, our coaching staff have been hard at work creating and developing a program designed to develop cognitive and motor skills through individualized, small group and team games.

 Our unique approach will provide the ideal environment for your little soccer stars to explore body movement, express themselves creatively, learn to work well in small groups, and develop their emotional and social skills.

-Our coach to player ratio will be 1:4.
+Our coach to player ratio will be 1:5.
 We kindly ask that should your soccer star require 1:1 support that a parent or BI participates alongside them.
-When booking please let us know as much as possible about your little one so that we can tailor the sessions to ensure that we give your player the best chance to succeed with our program.
+When booking, please let us know as much as possible about your little one so that we can tailor the sessions to ensure that we give your player the best chance to succeed with our program.

 HappyFeetVancouverGallery76.JPG